 It is very important for the health and wellbeing of your friend/relative that you do not visit if you have been feeling unwell in any way.
 There is a checklist below to help you be sure about this.
-The Visiting Coordinator will conduct a wellness check (via telephone) with you in advance of your visit to the hospital.

 Checklist before visiting hospital